vyuldashev/laravel-queue-rabbitmq/README.md

 	],

-And add these properties to `.env` with proper values:
+4. Add these properties to `.env` with proper values:

 	QUEUE_DRIVER=rabbitmq